likozar1/go-webapi-cql/README.md

-# REST Web api with database
+## REST Web api with database

 CRUD data in database using web api rest calls

 Apache Cassandra is used

+Test